Managing instances

 redirection.io agents failover

-Our paid plans come without any limit on the number of agents that you can bind to your project.
+There is no limit on the number of agents that you can bind to your project.
 You can have as many instances as you want, but we limit the number of log lines per day per project to 2M log lines (with temporary bursts and spike protection).
 If your infrastructure layout uses many agents, or if you use the agents in staging or pre-production environements too, you can choose to (de-)activate the logging feature instance per instance.

 To deactivate the logging feature for a given instance, follow these steps: